-- The readers can trust the omniscient narrator’s words and whatever they are depicted from the story as they are all-knowing, they know every character’s ins and outs and usually tell the story without showing any bias for a specific character.
+- The readers can trust the omniscient narrator’s words and whatever they are depicted in the story as they are all-knowing, they know every character’s ins and outs and usually tell the story without showing any bias toward a specific character.

-- Everyone in the group was so excited after visiting the old hotel, but Smith, Justin and Rachel were scared through some supernatural events which started happening after their arrival.
+- Everyone in the group was so excited after visiting the old hotel, but Smith, Justin and Rachel were scared of some supernatural events which started happening after their arrival.

 - After facing humiliation at the college Jim and Noah planned to take revenge on Benee but they didn’t know Benee had also planned to do something evil.

 Examples of Third Person Omniscient (Point of View)-

 Elizabeth was just thinking whether to tell of this engagement to her parents.
 Sir William Lucas himself arrived at Longbourn and formally told of the engagement.
 Bennets could not believe it and were amazed too much.
 Mrs Bennet and Lydia very awkwardly challenged this news to be true, but Elizabeth confirmed it which they could jealously believe it.PRIDE AND PREJUDICE

 Prince Vasili always spoke indolently, like an actor rehearsing an old part.
 Anna Pavlovna, on the contrary, in spite of her forty years, was full of vivacity and impulses.
 Being an enthusiast had given her a peculiar position in society, and sometimes, even when it was contrary to her own inclinations, she worked herself up to the proper pitch of enthusiasm, so as not to disappoint her acquaintances.WAR AND PEACE

 - The Old Man and the Sea by Ernest Hemingway.